The downturn impacting the Dubai property market is expected to continue for at least another two years, according to ratings agency S&P.

 “How much stimulus Expo 2020 Dubai provides remains to be seen, but market players remain hopeful.”

-A continued decline in real estate prices and rents is expected for the residential and retail segments, according to the report, with new supply entering the market over the next two to three years a key factor.
+The decline in real estate prices and rents is expected to continune for the residential and retail segments, according to the report, with new supply entering the market over the next two to three years a key factor.

 Dubai Tourism forecast in a study released on Tuesday that the emirate’s hotel room supply would grow 11.1 per cent a year during the 2017-2019 period to reach 132,000.